P3D-Legacy/pokemon3d.net/README.md

 ## About

-This site is a *work in progress* and but has been published.
-It is built with Laravel 8.
+This site is a *work in progress* and but has been published under `skin.pokemon3d.net` until it is finished.
+It is built with Laravel and Tailwind CSS.
 This will be replacing the design from 2014.